gura-conf/gura/README.md

 To learn more about Gura, you can read the [Official Gura Documentation][specs].

-Currently, Gura has a [Python implementation](https://github.com/jware-solutions/gura-python-parser) you can install with `pip install gura` and start using today.
+Currently, Gura has a [Python implementation][gura-python-parser] you can install with `pip install gura` and start using today.

 ```python
 import gura